rafalcode/cwhats/README.md

 but they didn't come up (especialy the codon code from Uppsala), and it was easier to code from zero.

 ## recukmer.c
-Recusion is a key aspect of computing, but being attached to the imperative style of programming, I don't use it much.
+Recursion is a key aspect of computing, but being attached to the imperative style of programming, I don't use it much.
 But the generation of kmers it turned out to be an ideal approach as it allows arbitrary embedded of for loops inside each other.
 The python version is handled very easily, while the c version requires more work.

 However one or two notes about recursion are in order.